sharkey97/personal_assistant/README.md

 # Personal Assistant
+---
+Dynamic task loading with simple CLI interface.
+Allows for unlimited subtasks to be created and accessed from a single program.
 ### Initial setup

 *Make sure to give the script execution permissions by running the following command in your terminal:*